mlatcl/r250/unsupervised-gaussian-processes.md

 2. Fit a GP-LVM to a data set and visualise the Riemannian metric in the latent space using *magnification factors* (see also [this paper on the GTM](https://ieeexplore.ieee.org/document/607494)).
 Compare magnification factors for GP-LVM and Bayesian GP-LVM.

+3. [Harder]: Modify Bayesian GP-LVM code to perform non-linear matrix factorization in the manner suggested by Lawrence and Urtasun.
+Demonstrate on one of the data sets from the Lawrence and Urtasun paper.